ret2libc-pwned/typora-vintage-theme/README.md

+# Modifications

+Some customization I have made to this theme, to add even more aesthetics.

+- Change Latin font into `Charter`
+- Change Asian font into `Songti SC` (make sure you have installed the font if you are using Windows)
+- Optimized math blocks in PDF outputs

+---

 # Vintage Theme for Typora

 `Vintage` is a typora theme and featured with following aspects:

 - A simple and powerful three-line `table` and a beautiful, easy-to-read `task list`.